You may also like

 While it is estimated that there are about half a million Palestinian refugees on Lebanese territory, the number of Palestinian refugees in Lebanese camps and gatherings did not exceed 174,422 individuals during 2017, according to a census conducted by the Lebanese Central Administration of Statistics and the Palestinian Central Bureau of Statistics.

 Palestinian refugees live in 12 camps and 156 gatherings, distributed over the five Lebanese governorates.
-The results of the census showed that about 45 per cent of the refugees reside in the camps, compared with 55 per cent in Palestinian communities and adjacent areas.
+The census results showed that about 45 per cent of the refugees reside in the camps, compared with 55 per cent in Palestinian communities and adjacent areas.
 The majority are concentrated in Sidon (35.8 per cent), followed by the North Region with 25.1 per cent, 14.7 per cent in Tyre, 13.4 per cent in Beirut, 7.1 per cent in Chouf District and 4 per cent in Beqaa.

 The illiteracy rate among Palestinian refugees is 7.2 per cent, and 93.6 per cent of children aged 3-13 attend school.
-The unemployment rate is 18.4 per cent, and the increasing unemployment rate among youth aged between 15-19 years currently stands at 7.43 per cent and at 5.28 per cent for those aged between 20-29 years.
+The unemployment rate is 18.4 per cent, and the increasing unemployment rate among youth aged between 15-19 years currently stands at 7.43 per cent and 5.28 per cent for those aged between 20-29 years.

 The number of Palestinian families in camps and gatherings is 52,147, of which 2.7 per cent are Palestinian men married to Lebanese women and 4.2 per cent are Palestinian women married to Lebanese men.